DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Introduction

 This document provides a high level overview regarding Payment Card Industry Data Security Standard (PCI DSS) compliance specifically for Drupal eCommerce solutions.
 The intended audiences include: Drupal developers; companies providing Drupal products, services, and hosting; and businesses evaluating Drupal as part of their eCommerce solution.
-Goals of this document: to emphasize the importance of PCI compliance; to summarize the options available in becoming and maintaining compliant; to provide clear next steps and additional resources.
+Goals of this document: to emphasize the importance of PCI compliance; to summarize the options available in becoming and maintaining compliance; to provide clear next steps and additional resources.

 ## Executive Summary